aoxn/meridian/README.md

-# Welcome to Meridian
+# Welcome to Meridian Desktop

-Merdian is a sandbox management tool suitable for AI Agent and  Containers Develop include OutOfTheBox Kubernetes environment.
+Merdian is a sandbox management tool suitable for AI Agent && Compute Use && Containers include OutOfTheBox Kubernetes environment.

-It runs on intel & Apple silicon Mac and provided user with Linux &MacOS VM capabilitys by Apple's  virtualization.framework in near-native performance.
+It runs on intel & Apple silicon Mac and provided user with Linux &MacOS VM capability by Apple's  virtualization.framework in near-native performance.

 Meridian also create and manage Docker & Kubernetes environment in minutes, and with gVisor support specially.